JanneMattila/www/docs/_posts/2023/11/2023-11-27-advent-of-code.markdown

 [Advent of Code](https://adventofcode.com/) 2023 is starting in just a few days.
 25 days of coding puzzles to solve.
 Are you ready to collect all the stars?

-My Advent of Code 2022 view:
 {% include imageEmbed.html link="/assets/posts/2023/11/27/advent-of-code/2022.png" %}

+[Eric Wastl](https://twitter.com/ericwastl) creator of Advent of Code tweeted this reminder:

+{% include xEmbed.html id="ericwastl/status/1728538324967489672" %}

 I started participating in 2019 and have been hooked ever since.
 I don't need chocolate advent calendars because I have something much better every day in December.